 RODNEY ROOTSAERT serves as our Corporate Secretary.
 Prior to the completion of the transactions under the Share Exchange Agreement, he was the Administration and Legal Officer of Singapore Volition, a position he held since August 6, 2010.
 Mr. Rootsaert became a Director of Singapore Volition on December 15, 2015.
 He has been a Manager and Secretary of Belgian Volition since October 4, 2010, was appointed Director of Volition Diagnostics on November 13, 2015, and was additionally appointed Secretary and Treasurer of Volition Vet on August 7, 2019.
-Mr. Rootsaert served as director and corporate secretary of Mining House Ltd. between 2007 and 2018.
-His responsibilities included ensuring compliance with all relevant statutory and regulatory requirements.
-From 2007 until 2011, Mr. Rootsaert served as corporate secretary for Magellan Copper and Gold Plc., where his duties included maintaining and preparing company documents, accounts and contracts.
-With over ten years of experience in providing corporate, legal and administrative services and prior roles as corporate secretary for several mining companies in the United Kingdom, the board of directors believes that Mr. Rootsaert is a valuable addition to our team.
+Mr. Rootsaert served as Director and Corporate Secretary of Mining House Ltd. between 2007 and 2018, where his responsibilities included ensuring compliance with all relevant statutory and regulatory requirements.
+From 2007 until 2011, Mr. Rootsaert served as Corporate Secretary for Magellan Copper and Gold Plc., where his duties included maintaining and preparing company documents, accounts and contracts.
+With over 15 years of experience in providing corporate, legal and administrative services and prior roles as corporate secretary for several mining companies in the United Kingdom, our board of directors believes that Mr. Rootsaert is a valuable addition to our team.